Los Angeles Rams vs. Houston Texans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Houston has three wins against the spread in seven games this year.

-- The Texans have yet to cover the spread this year when underdogs by 14.5 points or more.
+- This season, the Texans are winless ATS when entering a game as an underdog of 16 points or more.

-- Houston's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Houston's games this season have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- The Texans have 12 giveaways this season, while the Rams have 12 takeaways.
+- The Texans have turned the ball over 11 times, one fewer times than the Rams have forced turnovers (12).

 Home and road insights

-- At home this season, Houston has two wins against the spread and is 1-2 overall.
+- Houston has two wins against the spread, and is 1-2 overall, at home this year.

-- This year, in three home games, Houston has gone over the total twice.

-- Los Angeles is 3-1 against the spread, and 4-0 overall, in away games.

-- This year, in four road games, Los Angeles has gone over the total once.
+- In four away games this season, Los Angeles has gone over the total once.

 Powered by Data Skrive.